 Departing from Hurghada

-Note: Minimum of 50 logged dives & PADI Advanced Open Water Diver certification or equivalent recommended.
+Note: Recommended 30 logged dives & PADI Advanced Open Water Diver certification or equivalent recommended.

 Experience the most popular sites in the northern Red Sea, including the wrecks of Abu Nuhas, before heading south to the famous Brother Islands.
 Explore beautiful marine parks and the Brother Islands which offer a breathtaking underwater scenery consisting of wall diving, wreck diving and an abundance of marine wildlife.
 The Northern part of this itinerary will allow you to explore some of the best wrecks that the Red Sea has to offer.
 An ideal itinerary for those wanting a taste of variety, allowing you to experience world famous wrecks and pristine reefs.